Skip to main content

 Central multi-agent runtime

-Keep the Paperclip server, UI, agent state, adapters, and background services together in an always-on environment.
+Keep the Paperclip server, UI, agent state, adapters, database/storage path, and background services together in an always-on environment.

 02